grplyler/todo/README.md

 	todo complete|done <todo-id>            | Mark a todo as complete todo remove|rm|delete|del <todo-id>     | Remove a todo todo undo                               | Undo a 'DONE' todo.
-Make it pending again. todo purge|reset                        | Delete all todos and todo savedata for the cwd todo help                               | Show this help
+Make it pending again. todo purge                              | Delete the .todo.list file for the cwd todo help                               | Show this help
 	todo pop                                | Remove the LAST todo from the list
 ```